 - Drink enough water or fluids every day.
 Aim to drink 1.5 litres (two and a half pints) in 100 to 200ml glassfuls between meals.

-After the first couple of weeks, you can gradually start eating foods that are lumpier but be sure to chew them well.
-After about six weeks, aim to eat three meals a day and try not to snack in between meals.
+After the first couple of weeks, you can gradually start eating lumpier foods but you’ll need to chew them well.
+After about six weeks, aim to eat three meals a day and try not to snack between them.

-Although you need to make sure you’re drinking enough, it's best not to drink anything half an hour before meals or for one hour afterwards.
-Otherwise you’ll feel full before you start eating.
-And if you drink during a meal, it can make your stomach empty more quickly.
+You need to make sure you’re drinking enough fluids.
+But it's best not to drink anything half an hour before meals or for one hour afterwards.
+Otherwise, you’ll feel full before you start eating.
+If you drink during a meal, it can make your stomach empty more quickly.
 You’ll probably find that fizzy drinks make you feel very uncomfortable so it's best to give these a miss.

 If you eat too much or too quickly, or don't chew your food enough, it can make you feel sick or vomit.
-It's important to eat slowly so that you know when you're full.
-Sometimes food can get stuck in the opening from your stomach where the band is.
+It's important to eat slowly so you know when you're full.
+Sometimes, food can get stuck in the opening from the pouch into the lower part of your stomach where the band is.
 Taking small bites of food and chewing it well can help prevent this from happening.
 If food does get stuck, it can make you feel uncomfortable but usually it will dislodge on its own.
 If it doesn’t, sipping a hot drink may help.

-Ask your surgeon or dietitian for more information about the foods you can eat after you have a gastric band operation.
+There may be certain foods that you find difficult to eat once you have a gastric band – these include fibrous meat and white bread.
+Ask your surgeon or dietitian for more information about the foods you can eat after gastric band surgery.

 Cosmetic surgery isn’t suitable for everyone so it's important to discuss your options with a plastic surgeon.

 Yes, you can get pregnant.
 But it's best to wait at least a year after you have a gastric band fitted before you do.